PhilyGu/STA496/README.md

 + From week6 to week10, work on replicating one paper.

 #### Replications
 I choose the paper "Explainable statistical learning in public health for policy development: the case of real-world suicide data" to replicate.
 And weekly progress and results of my replication are in the folder Replication.
-Besides, I'm still working on my final paper.

 #### Textbook
 Introduction to Statistical Learning with Applications in R (second version), available at https://web.stanford.edu/~hastie/ISLR2/ISLRv2_website.pdf